-As the first education policy of the 21st century, The National Education Policy 2020 proposed a revision and revamping of all aspects of the education structure based upon national and global goals for the century while also building upon India's traditions and value systems and laying emphasis on development of creative potential in the education system54.
-Apart from administrative and academic restructuring, a large part of the NEP 2020 was its emphasis upon inclusion of arts and culture within academic curriculum across school and higher education.
+As the first education policy of the 21st century, The National Education Policy 2020 proposed a revision and revamping of all aspects of the education structure based upon national and global goals for the century while also building upon India's traditions and value systems and laying emphasis on the development of creative potential in the education system28.
+Apart from administrative and academic restructuring, a large part of the NEP 2020 was its emphasis on the inclusion of arts and culture within the academic curriculum across the school and higher education.

-Art-integration is a cross-curricular pedagogical approach that utilises various aspects and forms of art and culture as the basis for learning of concepts across subjects.
-As a part of the thrust on experiential learning, art-integrated education will be embedded in classroom transactions not only for creating joyful classrooms, but also for imbibing the Indian ethos through integration of Indian art and culture in the teaching and learning process at every level.
-This art-integrated approach will strengthen the linkages between education and culture.55
+Art integration is a cross-curricular pedagogical approach that utilises various aspects and forms of art and culture as the basis for the learning of concepts across subjects.
+As a part of the thrust on experiential learning, art-integrated education will be embedded in classroom transactions not only for creating joyful classrooms but also for imbibing the Indian ethos through the integration of Indian art and culture in the teaching and learning process at every level.
+This art-integrated approach will strengthen the linkages between education and culture.29